Published on 10/23/2021, Updated on 08/16/2024

 Inability to reproduce the problem consistently in the same environment OR

-Not having identical data (that exposes the defect in the application) in the lower environments makes it difficult to prepare and deploy the defect fix.
+Not having identical data (that exposes the defect in the application) in the lower environments makes it difficult to develop and deploy the defect fix.

 Before the development team can begin working on a fix, data must be created, copied or migrated into the lower environments.
 However, copying the data into another environment isn’t always straight forward because of the dependencies and relationships between objects that make up the data being copied.